 The original gatehouse and walled bailey were constructed in 1270.
-However, the events really started to get interesting in the 15th and 16th centuries when the Boleyn family moved in.
-Just like the many other the castles in Kent, this one comes with royal connections.
+However, the events really started to get interesting in the 15th and 16th centuries.
+That was the time when the Boleyn family moved in.
+Just like the many other castles in Kent, this one comes with royal connections.

 Anne Boleyn, the second of Henry VIII’s wives, spent her formative years at Hever Castle.
 Anne reigned for 1,000 days and gave birth to the mighty Queen Elizabeth I. She was also the very reason behind the creation of the Church of England.

-Following Anne’s unceremonious beheading at the Tower of London – and Henry VIII’s apparent lack of squeamishness about sharing property between ex and current wives – Hever Castle was then gifted to Anne of Cleves.
-She was his fourth wife, whom he later divorced.
+Henry VIII wasn’t squeamish about sharing property between wives.
+So, following Anne’s unceremonious beheading at the Tower of London, Hever Castle was gifted to Anne of Cleves.
+She was Henry’s fourth wife, whom he later divorced.
 Then, from 1557 onward, a number of other families took on ownership before the castle fell into disrepair.

 The later years

-It took a wealthy American publishing entrepreneur by the name of William Waldorf Astor, to channel his earnings and time into refurbishing and extending the now crumbling edifice.
-With an incredible eye for detail and using, as far as was practical, the same materials and tools as Tudor and Elizabethan craftsmen, he created the extraordinary building and spectacular gardens you can visit today.
+It took a wealthy American publishing entrepreneur, William Waldorf Astor, to breath nw life into Hever.
+He channelled his earnings and time into refurbishing and extending the crumbling edifice.
+With an incredible eye for detail William used, as far as was practical, the same materials and tools as Tudor and Elizabethan craftsmen.
+As a result, he created the extraordinary building and spectacular gardens you can visit today.

 As you would expect from such a place, Hever Castle houses some fascinating historical points of interest.
 For example, the bookcases in the library have been copied from those once owned by prolific diarist Samuel Pepys.
 You can gaze upon two prayer books that belonged to Anne and bear her distinctive signature.
 You also can admire the extraordinary collection of Tudor portraits in the Queen’s Chamber.
-For more history, seek out the secret chapel – hidden behind panelling – that was used by the Catholic owner of the castle once Elizabeth I had ascended the throne.
+For more history, check out the secret chapel.
+It’s hidden behind panelling that was used by the Catholic owner of the castle once Elizabeth I had ascended the throne.
 It wasn’t easy nor practical to be a Catholic during Elizabeth reign, which makes the secret chapel a great historical addition.

 I spent many a school outing here.
 I think it’s a testament of how lovely the castle and grounds are that I wanted to go back in my free time to enjoy the sights all over again.
 Note that the paths and corridors become busy during weekends and school holidays, but remain blissfully quiet during the week.